kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module8-wirelesstemplates.md

 #### Templating

-* [Onboarding Templates](../../Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use in bringing various devices under DNA Center management
+* [Onboarding Templates](../../Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use in bringing various devices under Catalyst Center management
 * [DayN Templates](../../DayN.md#day-n-templates-and-flows) - This section will explain how to use templates for ongoing (Day-N) changes to the network
 * [Building Templates](../../Templates.md#building-templates) - This section will explain how to build a template on DNAC from scratch